 Click Here for a personal demonstration of the power of StorageX.
 Take back control of Your Data!

-A similar technology shift took place in 1992 when NetApp, Inc. was founded.
+One such shift took place in 1992, when NetApp, Inc. was founded.
 NetApp pioneered a new enterprise storage technology called Network Attached Storage (NAS).
 Compared to traditional direct attached storage (DAS) and storage area network (SAN) storage, NAS storage offered access to large amounts of storage in an easy to manage appliance.
 NAS was enabled by improved network technology and new high capacity disk drives.
 NetApp combined the new technology in such a way to revolutionize the enterprise storage market.

 At Data Dynamics, we are passionate about file management.
 Our belief is that You should always have control of your files.
 You control where they are located.
 You control access to the files.
 And importantly, your files should never be trapped by proprietary software.
 To be clear, proprietary gateways, virtual file systems and namespaces and file archive solutions that compress, de-duplicate, stub or shard your files, trap your files in a never-ending cycle of license and maintenance fees.